jedcrandall/jedcrandall.github.com/courses/cse468fall2022/syllabus.md

 ## Course Topics

-- Security Objectives
-- Security Mechanisms
-- Security Attacks and Threats
-- Access Control
-- Cryptography
-- Authentication
-- Network Security
-- Web Security
-- System Security
-- IA Policy and Management
-- Risk Assessment and Risk Management
-- Assurance
-- Privacy and Anonymity
-- Legal and Ethical Issues
+1. Cryptography and other foundations of network security, basic tools -Review of crypto basics, with case studies for WEP, TLS, GPG, and others -Basic information theory
+-Basic tool usage, including Wireshark, tshark, and tcpflow
+2. Network Intrusion Detections Systems (NIDSs), firewalls, attacks, and evasion -Firewalls, port scans, and side channel attacks
+-NIDS and NIDS evasion techniques
+-Tool usage for NIDS and NIDS evasion, including Zeek and Scapy
+3. Information controls
+-Case studies, including NSA QUANTUM INSERT, Russia's TSPU, and China's Great Firewall -Tools for censorship evasion, privacy, and anonymity -Tool usage, including Tor and OONI

 ## Assessment

 Students will be evaluated on their performance on homework assignments.
 There will not be any exams.
+Attendance is not recorded and not part of the grade.

 ## Homework Due Dates

 Homework due dates will be posted in advance on the class website and announced in class.
 All times will be Mountain Standard Time, i.e., Arizona time.
-Late submissions will be accepted with a 1% reduction of score per hour.
+Late submissions will be accepted with a 1% reduction of score per hour, as described above.

 ## Academic Integrity